Prince2006-tech/MyLifeHackOrMythApp/README.md

 ---

-###  Core Functionality

-* Sequential quiz with multiple questions
-* Real-time feedback on answers
-* Score tracking system
-* Final results with performance-based feedback
-* Review mode with explanations
-* Restart/Retry functionality

----

-##  Application Logic

 ### Welcome Screen Logic

-* When the user clicks **Start**, they are navigated to the Flashcard Question Screen.
+* When the user clicks **Start**, they are taken directly to the Flashcard Question Screen.

 ### Flashcard Question Logic